comictagger/comictagger/README.txt

 * Batch processing in the GUI for tagging hundreds or more comics at a time
 * Reads and writes multiple tagging schemes ( ComicBookLover and ComicRack, with more planned).
 * Reads and writes RAR and Zip archives (external tools needed for writing RAR)
 * Command line interface (CLI) on all platforms (including Windows), which supports batch operations, and which can be used in native scripts for complex operations.
-For example, to scrape and tag a folder, just one line
-	ComicTagger -s -o -f -t cr -v -i --nooverwrite *.cb?
+For example, to recusrively scrape and tag all archives in a folder comictagger.py -R -s -o -f -t cr -v -i --nooverwrite /path/to/comics/

 For details, screenshots, release notes, and more, visit http://code.google.com/p/comictagger/